rickwysocki/hugo-site/content/_index.md

 layout: single
 ---

-{{< class class="alert alert-primary" >}}If you happen to stumble on this site before I move it to my main domain, please note that this site is under construction.
+{{< class class="alert alert-primary" >}}Please note that this site is under construction.
 I'm moving a lot of content from different places, including blog posts, teaching materials, and professional documents.
 There will almost certainly be a few mistakes across the site for a bit.
 More will be available soon!{{< /class >}}

 I am a seasoned writing educator with ten years of experience teaching university courses.
 During this time I've taught a number of courses in the areas of technical communication, business and professional writing, and academic research writing.
 As a teacher I'm passionate about creating immersive learning environments that give students the tools necessary to effectively communicate information to audiences across diverse contexts.